mjs513/ILI948x_t4_mm/README.md

 # ILI948x_t4x_p
-## A basic display driver for ILI948X series on a Teensy Micromod
+## A basic display driver for ILI948X series on a Teensy 4.1 and Micromod

 **Disclaimer: This is an experimental library, currently a WIP.
 I cannot guarantee that all functions will work nor can I guarantee that this library will work with other libraries.
 Use at your own risk**